 12-6-12.1 OPERATING A MOTOR VEHICLE UNDER THE INFLUENCE OF INTOXICATING LIQUOR OR DRUGS; CHEMICAL TESTING; OFFICER TO FILE STATEMENT; IMMEDIATE LICENSE REVOCATION

-A. It is unlawful for a person who is under the influence of intoxicating liquor to drive a vehicle within this municipality.
+It is unlawful for a person who is under the influence of intoxicating liquor to drive a vehicle within this municipality.

+It is unlawful for a person who is under the influence of any drug to a degree that renders the person incapable of safely driving a vehicle to drive a vehicle within this state.

 It is unlawful for:

 a person to drive a vehicle in this state if the person has an alcohol concentration of eight one-hundredths or more in the person’s blood or breath within three hours of driving the vehicle and the alcohol concentration results from alcohol consumed before or while driving the vehicle; or